-Practical Tips for Sucessful Solo Travel in Europe
+Practical Tips for Successful Solo Travel in Europe

 Here are some random tips and advice that will help make solo travel go much more smoothly.

 Most major cities have free walking tours which attract a lot of younger travelers.
-Additionally, large cities usually have a weekly Couchsurfing meet-up group where people from around the world meet up to just hand out — normally at a bar or cafe.
+Additionally, large cities usually have a weekly Couchsurfing meetup group where people from around the world meet up to just hang out — normally at a bar or café.
 These are open to all people — not just Couchsurfers.
 You can also check out meetup.com

 Start in a Country Where You Know the Language

 Traveling is confusing.
 Traveling in a country where you don’t know the language is even more confusing.
-That is why I recommend starting out in the UK or Ireland because you can always ask someone if you have a question.
-If nothing else it lets you ease into international travel a bit easier, and it will help build your travel skills.
+That is why I’d recommend starting out in the UK or Ireland because you can always ask someone if you have a question.
+If nothing else, it lets you ease into international travel a bit easier, and it will help build your travel skills.

 Plan Ahead to Avoid Confusion